mhxy2018/sharding-jdbc/readme.md

-This is a repository for sharding-jdbc learning.
+This is a project for sharding-jdbc learning.